 I think I am being abused or neglected – what can I do?

-Parents Protect - We help parents and carers to protect children from sexual abuse and exploitation
+Parents Protect - Helps parents and carers to protect children from sexual abuse and exploitation

-Action on Elder Abuse - We work to protect and prevent the abuse of vulnerable older adults
+Action on Elder Abuse - Works to protect and prevent the abuse of vulnerable older adults